Atabae Administrative Post

-Atabae, officially Atabae Administrative Post (Posto Administrativo de Atabae, Postu administrativu Atabae), is an administrative post (and was formerly a subdistrict) in Bobonaro municipality, East Timor.
+Atabae, officially Atabae Administrative Post (Posto Administrativo de Atabae, Postu administrativu Atabae), is an administrative post (and was formerly a subdistrict) in Bobonaro municipality, Timor-Leste.
 Its seat or administrative centre is Aidabaleten, which is sometimes wrongly named Atabae, too.
 Its population at the 2010 census was 10,976.

 The real village of Atabae is in the suco of Rairobo.